pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 To work around this, we created an Azure Maps resource in Azure.
-Azure Maps can return a list of addresses within a certain radius that fit a particular \"POI (point of interest) category\" - in this case a petrol station.
+Azure Maps can return a list of addresses within a certain radius that fit a particular "POI (point of interest) category" - in this case a petrol station.
 Using the `subscription-key` (API key) from the Azure Maps resource, we were able to create a custom connector in Power Automate and query for the nearest petrol stations to the longitude and latitude